-From the Select a Version screen, select a software version to run by tapping the version, then tap Update to proceed.
+From the Select a Version screen, select a software version to run by tapping the version, then tap Update or Run to proceed.

-Maestro will download and install the software for itself and the radio, as needed.
+The radio will download and install the software as needed.
 If the version you select has been downloaded before, it is not downloaded again.
-A single version of SmartSDR for Maestro is installed on Maestro at any one time, but up to five are kept on Maestro for later installation.
-Any time a different version is selected, a short installation process will reinstall the selected software on Maestro.
-The Select a Version screen displays an select if a change is required in the radio firmware.
+A single version of SmartSDR is installed in the radio at any one time, but up to five are kept in the radio for later installation.
+Any time a different version is selected, a short installation process will reinstall the selected software.
+The Select a Version screen displays an series if a change is required in the radio firmware.
 In most cases, the radio will stop and restart once or twice as the radio firmware is installed.

 Once the installation process has started you will see a progress bar showing the approximate completion status.
 Firmware updates usually complete in a few minutes.
-If a progress bar goes all of the way to the right and stops, and the update does not complete within a few minutes, restart the radio and Maestro and try again.
+If a progress bar goes all of the way to the right and stops, and the update does not complete within a few minutes, restart the radio and try again.

-Note: Some firmware updates make changes to the radio's processor that regulates the radio's internal temperature.
+Note: Some firmware updates make changes to the radio's processor that regulates its internal temperature.
 When this happens, the radio's fans will run at full speed as a safety precaution until the update is finished.
 This and other unusual occurrences during firmware updates should not be considered problems unless they persist after the update is complete.

-6.2 LICENSING SMARTSDR VERSION 2
+8.2 LICENSING SMARTSDR